aprescott/tenuki/README.md

   * End-game functionality: dead stone marking and scoring.
   * Different scoring rules: territory, area, equivalence (with pass stones).
   * Seki detection for the territory rules.
+  * A client interface for playing against a server.
   * For the HTML renderer:
     - Built-in mobile support for touch devices and small screens, even with a 19x19 board.
     - Automatic shrinking to fit given board (pixel) dimensions.